Nidhi-K/NLP-Person-Name-Detection/READMe.md

-# Task
+# Overview
 Determine if a token is part of a person's name using logistic regression with Stochastic Gradient Descent.

-# Data
-CoNLL 2003 Shared Task on Named Entity Recognition (Tjong Kim Sang and De Meulder, 2003)
+Data used: CoNLL 2003 Shared Task on Named Entity Recognition (Tjong Kim Sang and De Meulder, 2003)

 # Features Extracted
 1. **Length:** Bucketized the lengths of the words into less than 5, between 6 and 10 inclusive, and so on.
 The individual lengths of the words are also included as separate features, as this increases the accuracy.